Genera77/SynBrane/PROJECT_CONTEXT.md

 ## Overview
 SynBrane is an experimental music tool pairing a lightweight browser UI with a Node.js backend.
 The backend can talk to SuperCollider for real audio playback/rendering or fall back to a built-in Node DSP stub when SuperCollider is unavailable.
 Users browse tunings, pick roots and chords, sequence a simple 4-bar loop, audition it, and export WAV renders from the browser.
+Rhythm-mode renders now use bright, percussive noise bursts (with an optional low thump on the first voice) that mirror the browser preview and are designed to register clearly with Ableton Live’s “Convert Drums to MIDI.”
+Offline renders are normalized so their loudness aligns with the live preview.

 ## Architecture
 - **Frontend** (`public/`)